-FBEU Centenary 2010 was a proud day for every FBEU member – but what made the event what it was?
-Obviously there was the massive preparation by FBEU staff, State Committee, and FBEU members.
-There was also the fact that over 1000 FBEU members, past and present, turned up to make the event so special.
+The FBEU Centenary in 2010 was a proud day for every FBEU member.
+It took a massive amount of preparation by FBEU staff, State Committee, and FBEU members.
+There was over 1000 FBEU members (serving and retired) who turned up to make the event so special.
 The logistics and assistance from various services and organisations went well and even the weather turned on a flawless Sydney spring day for us.
-But as the march at Town Hall got under way I realised there was something else happening, something you can’t plan for – the event took on a special feel that could only be seen from the parade itself.
+As the march at Town Hall got under way the event took on a magical feel that could only be seen from the parade itself.

-One example of this was the elderly widow of a retired FBEU member, ‘Flo’, who turned up unannounced just to see the parade from the footpath.
+One example of this was the elderly widow of a retired FBEU member, ‘Flo’, who turned up unannounced to see the parade from the footpath.
 Shoulder height, blue grey hair, handbag over her knitted cardigan arm – a classically dignified lady.
 As I chatted to her just before we set off to march I realised that this is what the day was all about.
-I gave her a flag and her eyes lit up.
-When I asked her if she wanted to take part, she said, “oh no, I couldn’t”, but her face told me otherwise.
-She finally agreed, and we put her on the back of the vintage fire truck that led the rally.
-I asked a firefighter to look after her for me, and he did.
-As she left with the him she turned to me and said, “I’m still getting the old scheme firefighters’ pension you know, it’s great!”.
+I gave her a flag and when I asked her if she wanted to take part, she said, “oh no, I couldn’t”, but her face told me otherwise.
+She finally agreed, and we put her on the back of the vintage fire truck that led the parade.
+I asked a firefighter to look after her for me and he did.
+As she left with the firie she turned to me and said with a wink, “I’m still getting the old scheme firefighters’ pension you know, it’s great!”.

 I’ll never forget seeing moments like firefighters in the march breaking from the procession to hand flags over to kids they didn’t know, people lining George St clapping, and FBEU members and their families marching with pride.

-The day wasn’t about the speeches we gave, or the Ministers and Commissioners.
-The day was about the looks on those kids faces, and ‘Flo’ leading one thousand firefighters through the blocked streets of Sydney – that was the spirit of the FBEU Centenary.
+The day wasn’t about the speeches we gave or the Ministers and Commissioners.
+The day was about the looks on kids faces, the comradery apparent amongst the members, and ‘Flo’ leading one thousand firefighters through the blocked streets of Sydney – that was the spirit of the FBEU Centenary.